nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/certification.rst

 Bluetooth and Thread certifications can be inherited from Nordic Semiconductor (see the :ref:`ug_matter_device_certification_reqs_dependent` section below).

+You can also find more information about the Thread certification in the :ref:`Thread protocol section <ug_thread_cert>`.

 .. _ug_matter_device_certification_reqs_mowifi:

 Matter over Wi-Fi certification requirements